DarraghReid/krafts/TESTING.md

 * The footer may rise above the bottoms of the screen on tablets.
 A similar issue was experience in MS3, though the issue was completely resolved then.
 The same method doesn't seem to have worked with this project.
 Again, with time to spare, this would probably be an easy fix.

 * When inspecting the site in Google Dev Tools, on larger displays, the header seems to be wider than the rest of the body.
 None of the fixes I tried to implement seemed to help.
 I does not happen on any laptop that the site has been tested on.

+* The code to prevent the increment and decrement buttons from increasing or decreasing item quantities beyong specified values has ceased to work.
+This could be due to code refactoring done while correcting HTML validation errors.
+Time does not allow to revisit the issue.

+* The progress bar can collapse at times.
+This is usually resolved by refreshing the page.